 The word ‘Mediterranean' doesn't mean that you have to cook Greek or Italian and abandon the food you have grown up eating.
 It is just a matter of slightly changing the way you cook and consume foods.
 Indian diets already include a large number of vegetables and legumes.
 However, instead of overcooking them and using heavy spices, try making simpler dishes where the vegetables retain their freshness and therefore, nutrients.

-In comparison to other fad diets, the Mediterranean diet seems to be a promising on for healthy eating.
-But remember, it is important that your nutritional plan takes into account all factors in your life including you age, sex, level of physical activity and your eating habits and lifestyle.
+In comparison to other fad diets, the Mediterranean diet seems to be promising on for healthy eating.
+But remember, it is important that your nutritional plan takes into account all factors in your life including your age, sex, level of physical activity and your eating habits and lifestyle.